Acquisitions and Collection Development

 The Division of Library, Archives and Museum Collections Acquisitions Section is responsible for acquiring, through purchase and donation, additions to the library and archival holdings of the Wisconsin Historical Society.
 Given the broad scope of the Society’s collections in documenting Wisconsin, Midwestern and American history, this effort is divided into categories based on format and content.

 The library is responsible for acquiring published materials, in print and digital formats, that focus on the history of the United States and Canada, as part of its role within the UW-Madison’s library system.
 For these purposes documentation is acquired in sufficient depth to support PhD-level research in many subject areas.
 For more information about the subject areas collected by the library, see Library Acquisitions Areas.

 The library is the official repository for all State of Wisconsin publications and, with UW-Madison, is a regional depository for United State federal government publications.
 It is also a selective depository for Canadian national and provincial documents and holds official state publications from many states throughout the union.

 Archival collection development is responsible for the acquisition of manuscript collections.
 The Society focuses its current manuscript collecting activity on records documenting Wisconsin and three national topics: organized labor, mass communications and social action.
 For more information on each of these collecting areas see below.

-The Society Archives has been collecting records of organized labor since the early twentieth century.
-Current collecting focuses on Wisconsin labor organizations, two national unions—the United Food and Commercial Workers Union and the Textile Workers Union, and both the Socialist Workers Party and the Socialist Labor Party.
+The Society's Archives has been collecting records of organized labor since the early twentieth century.
+Currentl collecting focuses on Wisconsin labor organizations, the United Food and Commercial Workers International Union and its predecessor unions, additions to other existing organized labor collections, and additions to the Socialist Workers Party and Socialist Labor Party collections.
 See an overview of our Labor Collection.

 See the Mass Communications History Collections fact sheet (PDF, 116 KB) and an overview of our Mass Communications History Collections.